mar10/pyftpsync/docs/sphinx/development.rst

 .. todo:: Describe

-Work in a virtual environment
+Work in a Virtual Environment
 -----------------------------

 On Linux/OS X, we recommend to use `pipenv <https://github.com/kennethreitz/pipenv>`_